 Breedlove renamed herself "Madam C.J.
 Walker," heavily promoted her products, and established beauty schools, salons, and training facilities across America.
-She died a famous millionaire and is today considered to be one of the founders of the African American hair-care and cosmetics industry.
+She died a famous millionaire and is today considered to be one of the founders of the African American hair care and cosmetics industry.

-The following year, Drew developed another blood bank for military personnel, under the American Red Cross—an effort that grew into the American Red Cross Blood Donor Service.
+The following year, Drew developed another blood bank for military personnel under the American Red Cross—an effort that grew into the American Red Cross Blood Donor Service.
 Eventually, he resigned in protest after he learned that the military separated blood donations according to race.

 Homeowners can rest a little easier thanks to Marie Van Brittan Brown (1922-1999), a nurse and inventor who invented a precursor to the modern home TV security system.
 The crime rate was high in Brown's New York City neighborhood, and the local police didn't always respond to emergencies.
 To feel safer, Brown and her husband developed a way for a motorized camera to peer through a set of peepholes and project images onto a TV monitor.
 The device also included a two-way microphone to speak with a person outside, and an emergency alarm button to notify the police.

-The Browns filed a patent for their closed circuit television security system in 1966, and it was approved on December 2, 1969.
+The Browns filed a patent for their closed-circuit television security system in 1966, and it was approved on December 2, 1969.

-George Carruthers (born in 1939) is an astrophysicist who spent much of his career working with the Space Science Division of the Naval Research Laboratory (NRL) in Washington, D.C.
-He’s most famous for creating the ultraviolet camera/spectograph, which NASA used when it launched Apollo 16 in 1972.
+George Carruthers (born 1939) is an astrophysicist who spent much of his career working with the Space Science Division of the Naval Research Laboratory (NRL) in Washington, D.C.
+He’s most famous for creating the ultraviolet camera/spectrograph, which NASA used when it launched Apollo 16 in 1972.
 It helped prove that molecular hydrogen existed in interstellar space, and in 1974 space scientists used a new model version of the camera to observe Halley’s Comet and other celestial phenomena on the U.S.’s first space station, Skylab.

 Carruthers was inducted into the National Inventors Hall of Fame in 2003.

 Dr. Patricia Bath (born 1942) revolutionized the field of ophthalmology when she invented a device that refined laser cataract surgery, called the Laserphaco Probe.
-She patented the invention in 1988, and today she’s recognized as the first African American woman doctor to receive a medical patent.
+She patented the invention in 1988, and today she’s recognized as the first female African American doctor to receive a medical patent.

 George Washington Carver (1860s-1943) was born into slavery in Missouri.
 The Civil War ended when he was a boy, allowing the young man the chance to receive an education.
-Higher education opportunities for African Americans were limited at the time, but Carver eventually received his undergraduate and master's degrees in botany at Iowa State Agricultural College.
+Higher education opportunities for African Americans were limited at the time, but Carver eventually received his undergraduate and master's degrees in agricultural science at Iowa State Agricultural College.